• Next post • Previous post • Index

 Simple: The mechanics and structure of your writing, the clarity of your language.
 (In other words, grammar.)
 Note that simple doesn’t mean uninteresting or brief, nothing synopsized or truncated—but rather clear and concise.

 Exciting: The unique personality of your style and voice, the ebb and flow of your journey (that is, the structure of your plot), your joie de vivre.
 Your subtle—but oh-so-witty—nuance.
-Your tantalizing dialog.
+Your tantalizing dialogue.
 (See Exciting, but Simple.
-Also see Dialog.)
+Also see Dialogue.)

 Even those writers who attempt to climb (metaphorically speaking) the Mount Everest of epic adventures or those who navigate the Pan’s Labyrinth of complicated plots, the basic mechanics of fiction remain fundamentally simple: Write in clear, precise sentences.
 (That’s Rule #7, by the way.)
 Communicate to your reader in intelligent thoughts, carefully constructed, while providing a constant, continual procession of relevant information.

 Think of writing a novel as being similar to a long trek through the Sahara.
 As a reader, I’m following the trail you’ve intentionally set out on page one.
 I must be able to follow (e.g.; comprehend) each footstep you take along the way.
 A misplaced thought or a convoluted sentence will give me pause.
 What did you mean?
 A muddled chapter and I may be stymied.
 Am I still on track?
 Which way did you go?
 Lose readers midway through the desert and they’re likely gone for good.